 DAMS: We appreciate the fact that preparing for an extremely competitive exam must be really challenging.
 During your preparation, did you ever doubt your ability to succeed in it?

-DAMS: Which books did you read for the theory part?
+DAMS: Which books did you read for the MCQ Revision & theory part ?

-DAMS : What do you think is the better way of preparation between selective, intensive study and wide, extensive study?
-What did you choose as your style of studding?
+DAMS: What do you think is the better way of preparation between selective, intensive study and wide, extensive study?
+What did you choose as your style of studying?

 DAMS: Indian PG entrances are highly competitive so to compete them students end up in appearing in multiple PG exams , kindly extend your views on this and also their pros and cons of appearing in multiple PG entrances .

 Dr Zohra Ahmed: well appearing in different exams gives us a chance of succeeding in our exam if not another.
 Papers are different from exam to exam and your performance varies too

 DAMS: Which subjects did you focus on?

 Dr Zohra Ahmed : All subjects are equally important , Short subjects –SARP , Anatomy Medicine .Surgery